ibexa/documentation-developer/docs/content_management/content_model.md

 **`ownerId`** - ID of the User who initially created the content item.
 It's set by the system the first time the content item is published.
-The ownership of an item cannot be modified and will not change even if the owner is removed from the system.
+The ownership of an item cannot be modified and doesn't change even if the owner is removed from the system.

 **`modificationDate`** - date and time when the content item was last modified.
-This is set by the system and cannot be modified manually, but will change every time the item is published again.
+This is set by the system and cannot be modified manually, but changes every time the item is published again.

 **`publishedDate`** - date and time when the content item was published for the first time.
 This is set by the system and cannot be modified.